DataDog/documentation/content/en/tracing/trace_collection/library_config/java.md

 **Default**: `false` <br>
 Enable printing of the full 128-bit ID when formatting a span within logs using MDC.
 When false (default), only the low 64-bits of the trace ID are printed, formatted as an integer.
 This means if the trace ID is only 64 bits, the full ID is printed.
-When true, the trace ID is printed as a full 128-bit ID in hexadecimal format.
-This is the case even if the ID itself is only 64 bits.
+When true, the trace ID is printed as a full 128-bit ID in hexadecimal format, except if the ID itself is only 64 bits - in which case, it is formatted as an integer.

 **Note**: